THE PLATFORM

 First, she casts two unlikely characters in leading roles: Poppy and Alex.
 They are completely different from each other (a common romantic trope), but she highlights their differences with concrete details.
 These details are a second aspect she does well.

 Another compelling facet of this romance novel is its writing style.
-If you want to learn how to write a romance book, read John Green.
+If you want to learn how to write a romance novel, read John Green.

 Francine Rivers is best known for her romance novel, Redeeming Love, although she has written many other books as well.
 Redeeming Love was originally published in 1991, but became so beloved by readers that it was made into a feature film in 2022.

-What makes Rivers’ book so iconic is both it’s references to the Biblical characters in the book of Hosea, but also her unflinching description of her protagonist’s experiences from the safety of home as a child, to the brothels of 1850s California, to her relationship with a man named Michael.
+What makes Rivers’ book so iconic is both its references to the Biblical characters in the book of Hosea, but also her unflinching description of her protagonist’s experiences.

 We can’t discuss historical romance without mentioning Jane Austen.
-Her classic novel, Pride and Prejudice, has hit the screen twice, in 1995 and in 2005, and her characters feel almost like historical figures that belong in a history book.
+Her classic novel, Pride and Prejudice, has hit the screen twice, in 1995 and in 2005, and her characters feel like they belong in a history book.
 So, what did she do so well?

 Austen’s characters embodied the culture of their time: